min2ha/ukwa-site/content/target/62427/index.en.md

   "start_date": "2018-03-09T09:00:00Z"
 }

-# Gaucho – The true taste of Argentina

 Gaucho restaurants serve quality beef from the Pampas of Argentina offering events, masterclasses and table bookings within a truly glamorous setting.